SEO Tips

 Its applications are based on the reorganized download methodology that made BitTorrent so fruitful that each downloader of content is also a server, sharing the workload and making the content more accessible.

 It can be a powerful lure for an enterprise; with interactivity promising to fetch more employees into daily contact at a lower cost.
-The use of web 2.0 technologies and tools aids greater participation in projects and idea-sharing, thus ideally leading to better thought out design and more efficient production, strengthening bonds with customers and improving communications with partners.
+The use of web 2.0 technologies and tools aids greater participation in projects and idea-sharing, thus ideally leading to better thought-out design and more efficient production, strengthening bonds with customers and improving communications with partners.

 Web 3.0: A smarter, more intuitive internet